University Archives

 Blog Category

-Hot off the presses!
+Hot Off the Presses!
 Seahawk student newspaper became a monthly in 1958

 The Seahawk, November 3, 1958The Seahawk released its first monthly issue on November 3, 1958, becoming Wilmington College's monthly student newspaper after a period of sporadic publication.
 The news organization promised to striveThe Seahawk, November 3, 1958--p 2 for this level of consistency in the future.